cfengine/documentation/examples/tutorials/manage-ntp.markdown

 Notice two promises were introduced, one setting `driftfile` to the value of `$(def.ntp[config][driftfile])` if it is defined and one setting servers to the list of values for `def.ntp[config][servers]` if it is defined.
 [Augments][Augments] allows for variables to be set in the *def* bundle scope very early before policy is evaluated.

-You will notice that in this iteration of the variable declaration, we have removed the references to a list of IP addresses for operating system specific time servers.
-We've also removed the declaration of the driftfile variable.
-Instead, we now declare a variable called ntp_json_config_data which references JSON data files that contain this data, again classified by Red Hat and Debian operating systems.
-The agent expects to find these JSON files in the same location as the policy, as referenced by $(this.promise_dirname).
-We will create the content for the JSON file further down in this tutorial.

 ### Modify and run the policy

 First modify `services/ntp.cf` as shown previously (don't forget to check syntax with `cf-promises` after modification), then run the policy.